What Makes New Orleans So Fun? These Experiences Say It All

 The popular French Market on Decatur Street in the historic French Quarter district is depicted in the image, showing its exterior view with an arch bearing the name "French Market" in the foreground.

-A site that originated as a Native American trading post in 1791, the French Market is now a place to grab a drink, have a snack, pick up a souvenir, and listen to live music.
+A site that originated as a Native American trading post in 1791, the French Market is now a popular destination to grab a drink, enjoy a snack, pick up a souvenir, and listen to live music.

 Catch a Show at Tipitina’s